rockdaboot/wget2/docs/wget2_manual.md

   HTML, CSS, Atom or RSS).
 This is equivalent to the presence of a "BASE" tag in the HTML input file, with URL as the value for the "href" attribute.

-  For instance, if you specify http://foo/bar/a.html for URL, and Wget reads ../baz/b.html from the input file, it would be resolved to http://foo/baz/b.html.
+  For instance, if you specify http://foo/bar/a.html for URL, and Wget2 reads ../baz/b.html from the input file, it would be resolved to http://foo/baz/b.html.

 * --config=FILE